KarrLab/datanator/README.md

 `kinetic_datanator` is a software tool for finding experimental data for building and calibrating dynamical models of cellular biochemistry such as metabolite, RNA, and protein abundances; protein complex compositions; transcription factor binding motifs; and kinetic parameters. ``kinetic_datanator`` is particularly useful for building large models, such as whole-cell models, that require large amounts of data to constrain large numbers of parameters. ``kinetic_datanator`` was motivated by the need for large amounts of data to constrain whole-cell models and the fact that this data is hard to utilize because it is scattered across numerous siloed repositories.

 ## Installation instructions, user instructions, and code documentation
 Please see the [documentation](http://docs.karrlab.org/kinetic_datanator) at the Read the Docs for installation instructions, user instructions, and code documentation.
+Kinetic Datanator only supports Python 3.

 ## Testing `kinetic_datanator`
 To ensure `kinetic_datanator` works properly, we have developed extensive units tests of every aspect of `kinetic_datanator`.
 We recommend using `pytest` to run these tests as follows:

 ```
-python -m pytest tests
+python3 -m pytest tests
 ```

 ## License